 The introduction of a politician, celebrity, or a professional speaker is a special case of speaker introductions.
-Professional speakers usually have a prepared introduction that they will want you to read verbatim.
+These speakers usually have a prepared introduction that they will want you to read verbatim.
 This is particularly true if it’s a big event with lots of people in the audience.

 Often they ask skilled copywriters to prepare their introductions.
 They want to build credibility, tell what they want told and not tell what they don’t want told.
 They want the introduction to create a feeling of anticipation and establish an emotional bond between themselves and their audiences.

 Professional speakers have told me that they absolutely hate it when the person who introduces them tries to turn the introduction into his/her own speech.